charlesasmith72/RustDev/Enums.md

     }
 }
 ```
+- This helps reduce redundant code.

 ---

 ## **8. `match` with Exact Values**

-You can match exact values using constants or literals.
+You can match specific values using constants or literals.

 ### **Example:**
 ```rust